 Marketing automation is an integrated system available from the main dashboard.
 Marketers can easily create automation campaigns to deliver real-time, automated responses triggered by actions visitors complete during user journeys.
 For example:

 - Trigger: A customer abandons their shopping cart

 - Automation: An automated email is sent to remind the customer they’re cart is abandoned.
 The email may even offer a discount for completing the purchase.
 This is marketing automation process was triggered

 - Automation: An automated ‘thank you’ email is sent

-The EXM analytics dashboard gives users greater insights into recipient behaviour like click-through rates, open rates and more.
+The EXM analytics has a detailed dashboard that delivers valuable insights into recipient behaviour like click-through rates, open rates and more.